 “As long as everything is super clean and thoughtfully curated, you can get away with using lots of old items and still have a fresh feel.

 “Alternatively, you can just use one vintage item — especially if it’s a prominent piece.
-This can work really well in a modern room, giving it personality and a unique edge.”
+This can work really well in a modern room, giving it personality as well as a unique edge.”